X-Men: 2020s

 Announced during NYCC 2025, the relaunch of the X-Men line of comic books will see the team united in the aftermath of Age of Revelation.
-The announcement confirmed continuation of the series X-Men, Uncanny X-Men, and Wolverine, new ongoing series Inglorious X-Force, Generation X-23, Storm: Earth's Mightiest Mutant, and Wade Wilson: Deadpool, and new limited series Cyclops, Rogue, and Magik & Colossus.
+The announcement confirmed continuation of the series X-Men, Uncanny X-Men, and Wolverine, new ongoing series Inglorious X-Force, Generation X-23, and Wade Wilson: Deadpool, and new limited series Storm: Earth's Mightiest Mutant, Cyclops, Rogue, and Magik & Colossus.
+A later announcement was made for a new ongoing series X-Men United featuring Emma Frost founding the Graymatter Lane and limited series for Moonstar, Bishop, Jean Grey and Fugitive X-Force.